JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

-This method is responsible for locking the current meeting session.
+This method is responsible for locking the current meeting session, once we lock the meeting no new remote participants can join until meeting is un-locked.

 **Important**

 This method should be called only by Host or Co-host.
-If any normal user try to perform this you will get error.

 **Declaration**